withastro/docs/src/pages/en/guides/markdown-content.md

   </body>
 </html>
 ```

-### The content prop
-For Markdown files, the `content` prop also has an `astro` property which holds special metadata about the page such as the complete Markdown `source` and a `headers` object.
+The `content` prop also contains an `astro` property with additional metadata about the page such as the complete Markdown `source` and a `headers` object.

 An example blog post `content` object might look like: